-- A list of all magnetic anomalies in a tabular format (e.g., DBF). - latitude/longitude to six decimal places. - additional fields to the table as needed (see sample table above). - A report of total percentage of survey area flown above 6 m. - C. Side Scan Sonar Contacts
+- A list of all magnetic anomalies in a DBF table. - latitude/longitude to six decimal places. - additional fields to the table as needed (see sample table above). - A report of total percentage of survey area flown above 6 m. - C. Side Scan Sonar Contacts